virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ### displayfield
 (*spacer* is an alias)

-The text field intended only for display, which is not validated and not submitted.
+The text field intended only for display that is not validated, and not submitted.

 <center>![displayfield](/img/displayfield.jpg)</center>